Cantera/cantera-website/pages/compiling/configure-build.rst

     Compilation completed successfully.

     - To run the test suite, type 'scons test'.
-    - To install, type '[sudo] scons install'.
+    - To install, type 'scons install'.
     *******************************************************

 * If you do not see this message, check the output for errors to see what went